- Study Abroad

 Joe: Azafady is not trying to change the world.
 We're realistic about our goals and the scope of what we can achieve.
 Focussing solely on the Anosy region of SE Madagascar, an area in many ways cut off from the rest of the country, we have built up a reputation over the last 17 years as a local capacity building organisation with a strong foundation in sustainability.
 We hope to expand this by building the capacity of other organisations in the region.
 Another focus for us over the coming year will be upscaling our sanitation work.
 Sanitation in SE Madagascar is notoriously poor but with some groundbreaking successes last year through implementing a new methodology for improved sanitation in rural areas we are now looking at delivering a variation of this approach to the urban centre of Fort Dauphin.
 With poor sanitation responsible for what are unacceptable levels of disease and shockingly high infant mortality rates this project could have a significant impact on improving community health at the regional scale.

-Go Overseas: In your experience, what characteristics make a good international volunteer?
+In your experience, which characteristics make a good international volunteer?

 Joe: The best volunteers are like sponges.
 They absorb everything around them, soak up the culture and embrace the lifestyle before squeezing it out into the project work side by side with local communities.
 So being sponge-like is perhaps the best characteristic!
 Combining this with a philosophy that you will only get out of the experience what you put into it and you have all the ingredients for a fantastic volunteer.
 So all that's left to do is to throw yourself into Madagascar!